axel-achart/TicTacToe/README.md

 # 🎲 Tic-Tac-Toe

 This project is a **Tic-Tac-Toe** game implemented in **Python**.
-It allows two players to take turns marking spaces on a 3x3 grid via the command-line interface.
+It allows two players to take turns marking spaces on a 3x3 grid via the command-line interface. and player VS bot with different difficulties.

 ## 📂 Repository Contents